To Japanese Page

 • Loy Krathong Festival

-This takes place at night on the full moon in November (in December on the lunar calendar).
+This festival is taken place at night on the full moon in November (in December on the lunar calendar).

 People go down to their local canal or river and float their "krathongs" (lotus-shaped or boat-shaped ones, usually decorated with banana leaves, candles and so on) to say thank you to the god of water or water itself and at the same time to throw away their misfortune and purify their souls.